Tudor0404/easythread/docs/pages/analysis.rst

 Background to Problem
 *********************

-Currently, there are very few options if you have limited expreience in designing embroidery graphics and want to quickly convert vector graphics which are widely available, to files that a embroidery machine can use, for free.
+Currently, there are very few options if you have limited experience in designing embroidery graphics and want to quickly convert vector graphics which are widely available, to files that a embroidery machine can use, for free.
 Current alternatives can be found in the `Alternatives`_ section.

-Many solutions are also dated and provide a negative UI expreience for the user due to the clutered UI which presents a high learning curve, making the user avoid the software all together if they are not willing to learn how it works. ``Figure 1`` shows the GUI of a popular embroidery software, which supports conversion of vectors, if you are willing to pay extra.
-As you can see, the toolbar section names are not descriptive and the icons are small, clutered and dated.
-This can be seen in many applications designed for professionals, where they need a high degree of customisation.
+Many solutions are also dated and provide a negative UI experience for the user due to the cluttered UI which presents a high learning curve, making the user avoid the software all together if they are not willing to learn how it works. ``Figure 1`` shows the GUI of a popular embroidery software, which supports conversion of vectors, if you are willing to pay extra.
+As you can see, the toolbar section names are not descriptive, and the icons are small and dated.
+This can be seen in many applications designed for professionals, where they need a high degree of customization.
 However, this is not ideal for the average consumer market.

 .. figure:: /_static/images/embird-GUI.png